 -Puff pastry: To give us a flakey buttery crust use 1 17.3 ounces sized box of puff pastry that has been thawed.

--Sour cream: You may also want to keep 1 cup of sour cream to the side for dipping these rolls in after baking because it tastes fabulous.
+-Sour cream: You’ll use 1 cup of sour cream to make Ranch for dipping these rolls in after baking because it tastes fabulous.

 How to make easy sausage rolls